cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 7. random walk until connect to a next relay randomly request a PeerList[`ChainID`][] for the future receipt state

-graphRelaySync( Relay, peerID, chainID, null, selector(field:=`ChainID`contractAMTroot));
+graphRelaySync( Relay, peerID, chainID, null, selector(field:=`ChainID`contractJSON));

-8. mining by following the most difficult chain: if received `ChainID`ContractResultStateRoot/`ChainID`contractAMTroot shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractAMTroot/`difficulty`, then verify this chain's transactions for ONEWEEK range.
+8. mining by following the most difficult chain: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions for ONEWEEK range.

  if not be able to find a more difficult chain than current "difficulty" for 3 x blockTime, then assume verifiation successful, to generate a new state on own last block, reflexing 3x time, then next miners will be in lower difficulty.